soggybag/Hoppy-Bunny-SpriteKit-Swift/P3-Bunny-Physics/content.md

 #SpriteKit Physics

 You will be using the powerful physics engine built into SpriteKit, thankfully it's as easy as ticking a box to enable physics for each of our game objects.
-I recommend you have a read of [Apple's Physics Documentation](https://developer.apple.com/library/ios/documentation/GraphicsAnimation/Conceptual/SpriteKit_PG/Physics/Physics.html#//apple_ref/doc/uid/TP40013043-CH6-SW1) as physics plays a key role in many games, a game may not even appear to be physics based yet will often use physics for collision detection as this on its own is a powerful feature.
+I recommend you take some time to read [Apple's Physics Documentation](https://developer.apple.com/library/ios/documentation/GraphicsAnimation/Conceptual/SpriteKit_PG/Physics/Physics.html#//apple_ref/doc/uid/TP40013043-CH6-SW1).
+Physics plays a key role in many games, even those that might not seem to use physics might use the physics engine for collision detection!

 ##Make the ground static